-In times of COVID-19 we had to modify the application procedure as signatures cannot be obtained from all relevant persons involved.
-This means that for all forms which require signatures, it is sufficient to provide the agreement of everyone in text form (during the current COVID-19-related state of emergency), e.g. by email, as long as the person sending the email is clearly identifiable.
+For all admission forms which require signatures, it is sufficient to provide the agreement of everyone in text form (during the current COVID-19-related state of emergency), e.g. by digital signatures on the form or alternatively by email as long as the person sending the email is clearly identifiable.

 More information can be found at the Application & Admission page, step 3: Apply for admission (program, supervision agreement).

 Enrolment at the University of Göttingen is a fully digital, location-independent process.
 Documents to be submitted are accepted as simple digital copies (scans), unless the admission regulations for individual programmes stipulate otherwise (e.g. submission of certain documents in the original).See Enrolment process for admitted Doctoral Studies/Ph.D.
 Students (EU and Non-EU) of the International Office